North Koreans in Russia: Workers

 In the late 1940s, roughly 9,000 North Korean migrant workers were recruited by the Soviet government to work in state-owned fisheries on Sakhalin.
 Between 1946 and 1949, one researcher estimated that 50,000 North Koreans went to the Kamchatka Peninsula.
 Several thousand Kamchatka Koreans refused repatriation orders, which created a community that exists to this day.

 Another 25,000 workers also came to work in fisheries during the 1950s.
 The second wave began in 1966 or 1967 under a secret agreement between Leonid Brezhnev and Kim Il Sung in Vladivostok, which involved North Koreans working as lumberjacks.
 Roughly 15,000 to 20,000 were present in any given year.
 The first two waves consisted mostly of criminals or political prisoners.

 However, the most recent influx of North Korean workers, which began under the government of Vladimir Putin, is composed of volunteers seeking to escape unemployment and poverty at home.
 Most are from Pyongyang; recruitment companies prefer workers from urban areas, as they are believed to adapt better to life in other countries.
 By 2006, more than 10,000 North Koreans entered Russia on work visas annually, largely headed for the Russian Far East.
+Cities such as Tynda house North Korean camps and offices that oversee operations across a wider area in the Russian Far East.
 They are closely monitored by North Korean security forces to prevent defections; many report being paid in scrip rather than legal currency.
+Special dormitories are built for North Koreans residing in these camps, with many featuring facilities such as study rooms for North Korean lectures, and areas laden with North Korean propaganda.
+A 2011 multi-part documentary filmed by Vice News in partnership with Simon Ostrovsky corroborated these claims.

 In 2009, the North Korean government was estimated to earn roughly US$7 million each year in foreign exchange through their workers in Russia.
 In 2010, reports came out from Nakhodka indicating that North Korean workers and traders there had been evacuated back to their home country due to rising military tensions with South Korea.
 In 2011, Kim Jong Il made a visit to Russia in which he reportedly negotiated for even more North Korean workers to be sent to Russia.
 Up to 70% of the $40 to $100 per month wages earned by the workers are reported to be taken away as "loyalty payments".